Ubspy/Robotics-Tutorial/readme.md

     }
 }
 ```
 Look at that!
 We're getting somewhere!
 I think you know enough to where I can direct you to the exercises.
+I'm too tired to continue, keep writing about how to access the exercies and then write the first one